ev3dev/ev3dev.github.io/docs/getting-started.md

 Connecting allows you to verify that the networking option that you configured in the previous step is working.
 Once you have an SSH connection, you will be able to securely run terminal commands on the EV3 from your PC.
 This lets you run programs, change settings, and install new programs.
+Click the button below to learn how to connect.

-<a class="btn btn-md btn-primary" href="/docs/tutorials/connecting-to-ev3dev-with-ssh"><span class="glyphicon glyphicon-transfer"></span> Learn how to connect with SSH</a>
+<a class="btn btn-md btn-primary" href="/docs/tutorials/connecting-to-ev3dev-with-ssh" target="_blank"><span class="glyphicon glyphicon-transfer"></span> Learn how to connect with SSH</a>

 To test this out, let's try running a command.
 Type (or copy-and-paste) the following into the terminal, and press enter.
-It will use the speakers and text-to-speech software to speak out loud. **If you are not on an EV3, this will not work.
-It requires the EV3's built-in speaker.**
+It will use a nifty program called `fortune` to print out a random quote from a database.
+Feel free to try it multiple times!

 {% highlight bash %}
-espeak --stdout "Welcome to E V 3 dev!" | aplay -q
+fortune
 {% endhighlight %}

+If you don't see any errors printed, you're good to go!

 </div>
 </div>